SlimIO/Metrics/README.md

 > Note: the Entity.description field is a getter/setter.
 Any update will be automatically pushed to the event database!

 ### MetricIdentityCard
 This section describe the methods and properties of MetricIdentityCard Object.
+This object is extended by the Node.js EventEmitter.

 <details><summary>constructor(name: string, options?: IdentityCardOption)</summary>
 <br />